Construction Oversight on Complex Residential Projects

 What happens if the project costs more than the GMP?

 The CM absorbs the overage.
 That's the "at risk" in CM at Risk.
 The CM's fee, margin, and contingency are the first line of absorption.
-If the overage exceeds those buffers, the CM still bears the cost - this is a contractual obligation.
+If the overage exceeds those buffers, the CM still bears the cost.
+This is a contractual obligation.
 The only exceptions are owner-directed changes (processed as GMP amendments and approved before execution) and conditions explicitly excluded from the GMP scope.
 The GMP is a ceiling, and the CM's financial commitment is what gives it meaning.

 What happens if the project costs less than the GMP?